 The above procedures should be followed whether you transferring, terminating, or you simply no longer need the card.

-Procedures for a lost or stolen procurement card can be found here.
+Procedures for a lost or stolen procurement card can be found in Purchasing's Procurement Card Guide.

 It is the responsibility of the cardholder to maintain records of Procurement card purchases and to submit monthly expense reports in a timely manner.
 Documentation requirements and procurement card reconciliation procedures are detailed below.